Russian River from Hopland to Asti

 A helmet is appropriate in much of water covered in this booklet.
-In the Squaw Rock/Graveyard area you should always wear a helmet.
+In the Frog Woman Rock to Graveyard area you should always wear a helmet.
 You should wear a helmet whenever you in a kayak and are wearing a skirt since the skirt increases the time you could be upside down under your boat and exposed to underwater hazards.

 Never paddle alone.
 Your buddy could save your life.
 It is a good idea to have a throw rope and a first-aid kit in your group.
 A whistle should be attached to your life vest for signaling others.